ansible/ansible/rst/playbooks.rst

 =========

-Playbooks are a completely different way to use ansible than in task execution mode, and are particularly awesome.
+Playbooks are a completely different way to use ansible than in task execution mode, and are particularly powerful.
 Simply put, playbooks are the basis for a really simple configuration management and multi-machine deployment system, unlike any that already exist, and one that is very well suited to deploying complex applications.